Tawa Toastmasters

 Ah Counter

-The Ah Counter person listens to the club members and notes any unnecessary filler words such as:
+The Ah Counter listens to the club members and notes any unnecessary filler words such as:

 • Anyway